On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Proof of Theorem

 \section{Proof of Theorem \ref{th:pcn}}

-The proof of Theorem \ref{th:pcn} is based on the proof of Theorem in \cite{hairer2014spectral} which in turn makes use of the following weak form of Harris theorem from \cite{hairer2011asymptotic}.
+The proof of Theorem \ref{th:pcn} is based on the paper \cite{hairer2014spectral} which in turn makes use of the following weak form of Harris theorem from \cite{hairer2011asymptotic}.
 We let $\H$ be a separable Hilbert space and for a distance like function $\tilde{d}: \H \times \H \rightarrow [0,\infty)$ define the associated Wasserstein distance (1-OT distance) on $\mathcal{P}(\H)$

 where $\Gamma(\mu, \nu)$ denotes the set of couplings between $\mu$ and $\nu$.

 \begin{theorem}[Weak Harris Theorem; Theorem 4.7 in \cite{hairer2011asymptotic}] Let $\mathcal{H}$ be a separable Hilbert space and let $P$ be a transition kernel for a discrete time Markov chain with state space $\mathcal{H}$ for which the following conditions are satisfied: \begin{enumerate} \item (Lyapunov functional) There exists a lower semi-continuous function $V : \mathcal{H} \rightarrow[0, \infty) $ such that